-CAPITAL CAMPAIGN CASE A campaign to raise funds to finance major projects and/or programs such as the acquisition of property or equipment, construction and/or renovation of facilities.
-Capital Campaigns depend upon leadership giving and major giving in order to achieve goals.
-Carefully prepared reasons why a charitable institution merits support, including its resources, its potential for greater or enhanced service, its needs and its future plans.
-CASE STATEMENT A written document presenting the case for support to potential donors.
-CHARITABLE REMAINDER TRUST A donor creates and funds an irrevocable trust that provides income to beneficiaries for life or a term of years, after which the remainder of the trust is distributed to the ISU Foundation.
-COMPENSATION The act or state of compensating, as by rewarding someone for service or making up for someone's loss, damage, or injury by giving the injured party an appropriate benefit.
-CORPORATE FOUNDATION ••••• The philanthropic arm created by a corporation to deal with requests for contributions from whatever agencies, locally regionally or nationally.
+CHARITABLE REMAINDER TRUST ••••• A donor creates and funds an irrevocable trust that provides income to beneficiaries for life or a term of years, after which the remainder of the trust is distributed to the ISU Foundation.
+COMPENSATION ••••• The act or state of compensating, as by rewarding someone for service or making up for someone's loss, damage, or injury by giving the injured party an appropriate benefit.
+CORPORATE FOUNDATION ••••• The philanthropic arm created by a corporation to deal with requests for contributions from whatever agencies, locally, regionally or nationally.
 CORPORATE PHILANTHROPY ••••• Support through gifts, equipment, supplies or other contributions by business firms to charitable institutions, sometimes through organized programs which may include corporate foundations.
-CROWDFUNDING ••••• The practice of soliciting contributions from mass numbers of people, in particular using websites, e-mail and social media to distribute the message.
-CULTIVATION ••••• The process by which you improve and grow the relationship with a donor.
+CROWDFUNDING The practice of soliciting contributions from mass numbers of people, in particular using websites, email and social media to distribute the message.
+CULTIVATION The process by which you improve and grow the relationship with a donor.
 DEFERRED GIFT A gift that is committed to a charitable organization but is not available for use until some future time, usually the death of the donor.
-DEVELOPMENT Refers to all dynamics of a continuing fundraising program including major giving, annual giving, planned giving, campaigns and stewardship.
-DEVELOPMENT OFFICER A staff member of the University charged with soliciting contributions at the University, typically for a particular college or program.
-Also referred to as directors of development and abbreviated as DO or DOD.
-At Idaho State University DOs report to the AVP, with a dotted line to the Dean of their unit, and their salaries are equally divided between their unit and the development office.
-DIRECT MAIL • • • • • • • • Solicitation of gifts and distribution of information pieces by targeted mass mailing.
-ENDOWMENT ••••• A fund or collection of funds that produces income for distribution and use at Idaho State University according to a directed purpose.
+DEVELOPMENT ••••• Refers to all dynamics of a continuing fundraising program including major giving, annual giving, planned giving, campaigns and stewardship.
+DEVELOPMENT OFFICER/DIRECTOR OF DEVELOPMENT A staff member of the University charged with soliciting contributions at the University, typically for a particular college or program.
+Also referred to as Directors of Development and abbreviated as DO or DOD.
+At Idaho State University DOs report to the Executive Director of Development, with a dotted line to the Dean of their unit.
+DIRECT MAIL Solicitation of gifts and distribution of information pieces by targeted mass mailing.
+ENDOWMENT ••••• ETHICS mass mailing.
+A fund or collection of funds that produces income for distribution